kokovidis/portfolio_temp/Research Projects/OpenGovIntelligence/Scotland's House Prices/README.md

 ## Description of the scenario

-The aim of this study is to predict the mean house prices of 2001 data zones in Scotland for 2012.
+The aim of this study is to predict the mean house prices of "2001 data zones" in Scotland for 2012.
-Our datasets are retrieved from the official statistics portal of Scotland: http://statistics.gov.scot/ .
+Our datasets are retrieved from the official statistics portal of Scotland: [statistics.gov.scot](statistics.gov.scot) .
 Datasets may refer to the current year (2012) or to recent past years (2009-2011).
-Numerous features have been retrieved, in an exhaustive way, in order to have an abundance of data to estimate our response (mean house prices of 2012).
+Numerous features have been retrieved, in order to find the most important for our response (mean house prices of 2012).
-Several state-of-the-art machine learning methods have been applied in order to reduce that number of features.
-In our case Lasso seemed to offer the best results.
+In our case we have Lasso algorithm to achieve this.
-In addition, we have performed repeated simulations in order to have a robust selection of features, not influenced from different sampling methods.
+In addition, we have performed repeated simulations in order to have a robust selection of features, not influenced from the different sampling methods.
-Then having our new datasets, including only the most descriptive features, we will move to several fitting methods.

 ## Methodology
 ### Review on proposed methodology.
 The proposed methodology even though it can distinct the most important features, it does not use the best performing algorithms for feature selection.
-XGBoost could be used which generally returns more robust models (features selected).
+XGBoost could have been used which generally returns more robust models (features selected).
 In addition, note that the Lasso algorithm which is mentioned in this case standardizes features by default.

 ### Step 1: Dataset selection